palewire/first-python-notebook/docs/dataframe/index.rst

 Using the info method
 *********************

-To get a look at all of the columns and what type of data they store, add another cell and try `info <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.info.html>`_.
+To get a look at all of the columns and what type of data they store, add another cell and try `info`_.

 .. code-block:: python